USS Davis (DD-937): Vietnam War second deployment

-After visiting Sasebo (22 November-1 December 1968), Davis visited Pusan, South Korea (2-5 December) and Hong Kong (8-14 December) before she returned to the gun line on 16 December, reporting "on station and ready to fire" in the waters off I Corps.
-The next day, she began gunfire support for the 1st Marine Division, and on the 18th fired in support of Operation Victory Dragon VI; she continued support of the 1st Marine Division until 21 December, then shifted back to Victory Dragon VI (21-24 December).
-Firing no missions on Christmas Day, she resumed the next day, firing once more in support of Victory Dragon VI; she rounded out the month (27-31 December) in support of Operation Valiant Hunt, an amphibious landing south of Danang.
+After visiting Sasebo (22 November – 1 December 1968), Davis visited Busan, South Korea (2–5 December) and Hong Kong (8–14 December) before she returned to the gun line on 16 December, reporting "on station and ready to fire" in the waters off I Corps.
+The next day, she began gunfire support for the 1st Marine Division, and on the 18th fired in support of Operation Victory Dragon VI; she continued support of the 1st Marine Division until 21 December, then shifted back to Victory Dragon VI (21–24 December).
+Firing no missions on Christmas Day, she resumed the next day, firing once more in support of Victory Dragon VI; she rounded out the month (27–31 December) in support of Operation Valiant Hunt, an amphibious landing south of Danang.

-At the beginning of January 1969, Daviss principal missions during the concluding portion of Valiant Hunt (1-5 January 1969) involved harassment, suppressing sniper fire, causing one secondary explosion and destroying three enemy outposts, it had also evidently inflicted heavy casualties, as the Marines discovered mass graves in the area.
-When questioned, the local populace attributed the 20-30 dead VC buried en masse to the ship's harassing fire.
+At the beginning of January 1969, Daviss principal missions during the concluding portion of Valiant Hunt (1–5 January 1969) involved harassment, suppressing sniper fire, causing one secondary explosion and destroying three enemy outposts, it had also evidently inflicted heavy casualties, as the Marines discovered mass graves in the area.
+When questioned, the local populace attributed the 20–30 dead VC buried en masse to the ship's harassing fire.

 With Captain Murphy's relief as CTU 70.8.1 by ComDesRon 5 on 6 January 1969 upon the conclusion of Valiant Hunt, Davis conducted a succession of rest and recreation visits, to Kaohsiung; Cebu, Philippines; and Subic Bay.
 The destroyer departed the latter place on 26 January to return to the gun line.
 During the last three days of January, Davis provided gunfire support for the 27th Marine Regiment and the Republic of Korea (ROK) 2nd Marine Brigade in Quảng Nam province, "the destroyer's 5"/54 projectiles [accounting] for four enemy KIA, five more probably killed, 28 structures or bunkers destroyed, 18 damaged, two secondary explosions and three secondary fires."
 Davis continued her gunfire support duties until 15 February, after which time she returned to Subic (16 February) to prepare for the voyage back to the United States.

 On 18 February 1969, DesRon 36 sailed for home, Davis, accompanied by DuPont, Power and Hugh Purvis.
-The squadron visited Sydney, Australia (1-3 March), Wellington, New Zealand (8-10 March), Pago Pago, American Samoa (16 March) and Pearl Harbor, where ComDesRon 36 shifted his broad pennant from Davis to DuPont on 22 March.
+The squadron visited Sydney, Australia (1–3 March), Wellington, New Zealand (8–10 March), Pago Pago, American Samoa (16 March) and Pearl Harbor, where ComDesRon 36 shifted his broad pennant from Davis to DuPont on 22 March.
 Transiting the Panama Canal on 6 April, Davis reached Newport soon thereafter.
 Over the next five months, the ship operated between Newport and the Caribbean, participating in exercises, and "special operations" in the latter region.
 She departed her home port on 17 October and entered Boston Naval Shipyard soon thereafter, where she was decommissioned during the forenoon watch on 30 October 1969.